ice-HoTF/Brave-Browser-Manager/README.md

 Brave Browser Manager for Linux

-For people who don't want to rely on third-party installers for Brave Browser.
+A Brave Browser Installer for people who don't want to rely on third-party installers.

-Simple script that:
+This is a simple script that:

 1: Fetches files from https://github.com/brave/brave-browser/releases